 The waste problem in Ladakh has several facets.
-First, the amounts of waste generated are very high compared to the size of the population, and the composition of the waste is such it holds little value for locals.
-Some locals find reuse for certain products like plastic bottles, glass bottles, metal cans, old clothes, and paperboards, but the bulk of the waste is burnt, littered, dumped in empty spaces, or thrown in streams.
+First, the amount of waste generated are very high for the size of the local population, and the composition of the waste is such, it holds little value for locals.
+Certain products, like plastic bottles, glass bottles, metal cans, old clothes, and paperboards, are reused by the local people, but the bulk of the waste is burnt, littered, dumped or thrown in streams.

-Second, the municipal waste management system exists only in the two cities of Ladakh, Leh and Kargil, where too, they are in a nascent stage.
-The amounts of waste collected by the municipality in these cities is much lower than the actual amounts generated.
-From the collected waste, only few materials are sent (outside Ladakh) for recycling or repurposing.
-Facilities and mechanisms for reusing waste materials locally have yet to come up.
-Also, the villages are not connected to the municipal waste management system - they deal with their waste by themselves.
+Second, municipal waste management exists only in the two cities of Ladakh – Leh and Kargil, where too, they are in a nascent stage.
+The villages are not connected to the municipal waste management system.
+The amount of waste collected by the municipality in the two cities is much lower than the actual amounts generated.
+And out of the collected waste, very few materials are sent (outside Ladakh) for reusing or recycling.
+Facilities for reusing the waste materials locally are yet to emerge.

-Third, residents consider waste management as the job and responsibility of the local authorities.
-Many residents do contribute in small measures towards managing waste but, on the whole, waste management is left on the shoulders of municipal waste workers.
-The local authorities, on their part, keep trying out different solutions in waste management, but have not yet taken two most important steps, which are spreading education and awareness on waste, and involving residents in managing their own waste.
-As a result, the local authorities have missed out on capitalising on the local community.
+Third, waste management is considered as the job and responsibility of the municipal authorities.
+Residents do contribute in small measures in managing waste, but on the whole, the cleanliness of the city is left to municipal waste workers.
+The municipal authorities, on their part, keep trying out different ways of managing waste, but have not yet taken two very important steps, which are, educating the local community on waste and involving them in managing waste.